 Transfer students are evaluated once annually in the spring for a fall semester start.
 Acceptance is based upon a minimum GPA of 3.0 and space availability.

+Nursing students can join the Quinnipiac Student Nursing Association.
 Nursing students who have demonstrated excellence in academics are invited to join Tau Rho, Quinnipiac's chapter of Sigma Theta Tau International nursing honor society.

 For more information, contact undergraduate admissions at email@example.com.